jhyche80-jpg/TaskManagerReact-/README.md

 ### Step-by-Step Process (What will I need to do)
 The Outcome of every battle takes place in the planning phase.
-1.
+1. Make sure my types are correct
-2.
+2. Type the event handdler
-3.
+3. Keep my selece html element fully controled
-4.
+4. type the delete button
+5. Test

 ## What I did in detail
 In this section you should say what you did and why and if you made refinements as well.

+1. I made the

 ## Troubleshooting